The Weight of Knowledge in Times of Strife: Revisiting Virgil’s Famous Line

 The later adaptation — “Felix, qui potest rerum cognoscere causas” — shifts our view to the present tense, making it more immediate, more urgent.
 But I prefer the original’s past tense.
 It carries the weight of history, the burden of hindsight that I studied at LSE.
 It reminds us that true knowledge comes late, always too late.

-And what of that final line about the “noise of greedy Acheron“?
-The river of those who suffer most, hungry to corrupt or disappear ever more souls.
+And what of that final line about the “roaring depths of river Acheron“?
+The river of those who suffer the most, lost souls hungry to corrupt or disappear ever more to be like them.
 How many civil war poets have stood at its metaphorical banks, documenting the endless appetite of conflict?

 Some of my fellow graduates of LSE might disagree, but I’ve always found it somewhat amusing that we have this as our motto.
 In my more cynical moments (of which there are many, I assure you), I wonder if it was chosen precisely because of an inherent contradiction to navigate — an impossible promise that gaining understanding will bring the world happiness.